djalbat/xgl-server/README.md

 }
 ```
 Note that the `imageMapPNG(...)` function pipes the image directly to a `response` object rather than returning it via a callback.

+For further explanation, see the tutorial in the Jiggle readme.

 ## Compiling from source